THE-VIP-BOY-OP/VIP-USERBOT/README.md

 ### How To Get HellBot Session

-- Open Heroku and creat any app for get run console button
+     ~Never Ban Heroku~

+1. Deploy vip userbot and keep blank string session option

-1. Click on More button & Go to run console in heroku
+2. After Deploy done Go to run console in heroku

-2. Give command python3 hell_string.py
+3. Give command python3 hell_string.py

-3. Wait and put your api id and api hash and no. & Otp And check your saved msg
+4. Wait and put your api id and api hash and no. & Otp And check your saved msg

+5. Copy your string session and fill in your heroku (revel bar option)
 <p align="center">

   <img src="https://te.legra.ph/file/f43a04720d41d549bbd81.jpg" alt="VIP USERBOT">